Andrés Orozco-Estrada - Principal Guest Conductor

 Andrés Orozco-Estrada is the London Philharmonic Orchestra's Principal Guest Conductor.

-Orozco-Estrada first worked with the Orchestra in November 2013, conducting a major tour of Germany.
-His impressive energy and musicianship, and the immediate rapport that formed between him and the players combined with such success that it led quickly to the announcement in spring 2014 that he would take up the position of Principal Guest Conductor from September 2015.
+Andrés Orozco-Estrada first worked with the Orchestra in November 2013, conducting a major tour of Germany.
+His impressive energy and musicianship, and the immediate rapport that formed between him and the players combined with such success that it led quickly to the announcement that he would take up the position of Principal Guest Conductor from September 2015.

 'The new tone is set right from the start by the conductor Andrés Orozco-Estrada.
 He plunges in with a lean, period-conscious performance that holds the dark and light aspects of this dramma giocosa in perfect balance.
 His tempos are never extreme, and he draws playing of cultivated buoyancy from the LPO, tightening the dramatic screw to produce a gripping climax.’The Telegraph, June 2014 (Don Giovanni at Glyndebourne)

 Born in Colombia and trained in Vienna, Andrés Orozco-Estrada is one of the most sought-after conductors of his generation.
-In 2014 he took up the positions of Music Director of the Houston Symphony and Chief Conductor of the Frankfurt Radio Symphony Orchestra.
+In 2014 he became Music Director of the Houston Symphony and Chief Conductor of the Frankfurt Radio Symphony Orchestra.

 Orozco-Estrada first came to international attention in 2004, when he took over a concert with the Tonkünstler Orchestra Niederösterreich at the Vienna Musikverein – celebrated by the Viennese press as a 'wonder from Vienna'.
 Numerous engagements with many international orchestras followed and since then Orozco-Estrada has developed a highly successful musical partnership with the Tonkünstler Orchestra, one of the most important institutions of traditional Austrian musical culture.
 From 2009–15 Orozco-Estrada was Music Director of the Tonkünstler Orchestra, and from 2009–13 Principal Conductor at the Basque National Orchestra.